 Background / Artist Focus

-Tofu Boy is the latest project by Music Producer and Mastering Engineer, Josh Shirt.
+Tofu Boy is the latest project by our Music Producer and Mastering Engineer, Josh Shirt.

-On Tofu Boy songs, Josh is behind every part of the music, from song composition to recording and production, to mastering.
+On Tofu Boy songs, Josh is behind every part of the music, from lyrics, to song composition, recording and production, and mastering.
 Josh also plays all of the instruments in Tofu Boy and sings lead vocals.